StefanSchutte/Restaurant_Info_App/README.md

 RestaurantLy App built while learning Nuxt.
+This is an app where you can search through a list of restaurants and see more detail obout the restaurant.
+I do not own this and was merely a tool for learning and showing my skills.

-Tools: Webstorm, Nuxt, Vue, Bootstrap
+Tools: Webstorm, Nuxt, Vue, Bootstrap.

 # Nuxt 3 Minimal Starter